-2. Commissioner Host's Advocacy Against the 2040 Plan
+2. Commissioner Host's Advocacy Against the 20242040 Plan

 A related concern the Board has is the fact that Commissioner Host is actively advocating against the 2040 Plan, which he will be called upon to review, consider, and act on as a city commissioner.
 During the Board's hearing, he testified that "I was not trying to influence people; I was just trying to get them engaged."
-The Board sees his actions differently and warns Commissioner Host that his actions may be perceived as improperly influencing the work of the city staff, consultants, and the planning board, all of whom themselves owe the same duties of loyalty to the city that he does.
+The Board sees his actions differently.
+The Board findsand warns Commissioner Host that thosehis actions may have been be perceived as improperly intended to influence influencing the work of the city staff, consultants, and the planning board, all of whom themselves owe the same duties of loyalty to the city that he does.
 While Commissioner Host's advocacy can be perceived by some as crossing the line into improper attempts to interfere with the decision-making process, the Board does not find on this record that it did.
 But Commissioner Host should be mindful that his actions have consequences and that some citizens could draw conclusions from his actions that he did not intend.
 He should recognize that possibility and be certain that he is encouraging respectful civic dialogue.